Hashm19927/Git-education/readme.md

 *git checkout <first 4 digits of the code branch>:* command to go back to the save/commit you want to go back to![Alt text](5.jpg)

-The first 4 digits will be enough to return to commit you want
+The first 4 digits will be enough to return to commit you want.

 ## *Russian instructions about fonts*